eseidel/clank/README.md

 ### Choose Card / Discard effects
 Sleight of Hand 2x
-Treasure Hunter 2x
-Master Burglar 2x (Not really any choice, just a limited Magic Spring?)

 ### Conditional effects
 Gem Collector // Do you get a refund for previously purchased gems?